Ballade No. 2 (Chopin): Structure

 As with Ballades Nos.
 3 and 4, the Ballade No. 2 is written in compound duple (6/8) time.

 It opens quietly on the dominant of the F major key, with repeated Cs in both the left and right hands.
 This quickly progresses to a melody and development with the performance instruction sotto voce (quietly).
 This section fades out with several repeated As in the right hand.

 The next section of the ballade, in stark contrast to the first, opens with the performance instruction Presto con fuoco (very fast with fire).
 It is in an unusual key for a secondary melody; instead of being in the parallel minor of F minor, it is instead in A minor.
 Chopin scholar and biographer Frederick Niecks writes of it, "The entrance of the presto ... seems out of keeping with what precedes, but what we hear after... justifies the presence of the presto."

 The piece shortly returns to its original tempo and style, and the first melody is further elaborated.
 Here, Chopin incorporates variations on the melody not present in the initial expository stage of the piece.
-This development progresses until the Presto con fuoco theme is naturally reintroduced and recapitulated.
-This time, it is elaborated on as well, and ends abruptly, until the theme is echoed once more and the piece fades out.
-The original F major theme is echoed, but now in A minor, the key of the Presto; it is thus that the piece ends, without returning to its tonic key.
+This development progresses until the Presto con fuoco theme is reintroduced and recapitulated.
+This time, it is elaborated on as well before ending abruptly.
+The original F major theme is then echoed once more, but now in A minor (the key of the Presto), and the piece fades out.
+It is thus that the piece ends, without returning to its tonic key.